 Before Suffolk County Supreme Court, the diner's owner pleaded guilty to participating in a criminal “scheme to defraud,” which is a Class E felony.
 Both the owner and the diner's manager also pleaded guilty to a misdemeanor charge of “failure to pay wages.”
 The judge presiding over the plea agreement said he planned to formally sentence the owner to six months in jail, while granting the manager a conditional discharge, which means he will not be required to serve a jail term or adhere to formal probation terms.

 As for restitution, both the individual defendants and the corporate entity that owns the diner, which also pleaded guilty to the Class E felony, agreed to pay approximately $88,000 to 15 employees for unpaid wages, and an additional $43,000 to eight workers who were not reimbursed for work-related expenses.

 Wage theft is never okay.
 It violates the rights of workers and, as the case above illustrates, can lead to serious criminal charges.
-If you have been the victim of a wage hour or overtime law violation and need advice on how to proceed from an experienced New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP., at 646.760.6493 today.
+If you have been the victim of a wage hour or overtime law violation and need advice on how to proceed from an experienced New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., at 646.760.6493 today.